ao/hivemind/ARCHITECTURE.md

 ## Conclusion

 Hivemind's architecture provides a robust, scalable, and secure platform for container orchestration.
 The modular design allows for easy extension and customization, while the lightweight implementation ensures efficient resource usage.
 The combination of these features makes Hivemind an excellent choice for organizations looking for a simpler alternative to Kubernetes without sacrificing essential functionality.

+## Testing and Reliability

+Hivemind is designed with testability in mind:

+- **Mock Interfaces**: All components have mock implementations for testing
+- **Test Skip Flags**: Components that interact with external systems (like iptables) have flags to skip those operations in tests
+- **Flexible Context Handling**: Tests use flexible context matchers to avoid brittle tests
+- **Timing Considerations**: Tests account for asynchronous operations with appropriate wait times
+- **Resource Quota Testing**: Special test cases for tenant resource quota enforcement
+- **Integration Tests**: Comprehensive integration tests for component interactions